A New Breed of EV Battery

 Solid-state batteries are also safer that lithium-ion batteries because they don’t use combustible liquid electrolytes.
 And Solid Power says its batteries will last close to 400,000 miles, which means they will last longer than the life of the vehicle itself.

-For more information on a vast array of up and coming EV battery technology and the companies behind them, see our GreenCars Guide to The Future of EV Batteries.
+For more information on a vast array of up and coming EV battery technology and the companies behind them, visit our Learning Center.